golingon/lingon/docs/rationale.md

 and software engineering best practices have been battle tested and proven.

-Lingon has been built from our experience using a general programming language to configure our applications and infrastructure.
+Lingon has been built from our experience using a general programming language to configure our applications and infrastructure in order to:

-* **Reduce cognitive load**: Building a platform within a single context (i.e. Go) will reduce cognitive load by decreasing the number of tools and context switching in the process.
+* **Reduce cognitive load** :Building a platform within a single context (i.e. Go) will reduce cognitive load by decreasing the number of tools and context switching in the process.
+It provides a better developer experience with out-of-the-box IDE support and a single language to learn with smooth learning curve.

 * **Type safety**: Detect misconfigurations in your text editor at **compile time** by using type-safe Go structs to exchange values across tool boundaries.
 This "shifts left" the majority of errors that occur to the earliest possible point in time.